bowd/cljs-rails/README.md

 <%= javascript_include_tag cljs_main_path %>
 ```

 After doing this you should navigate to an action and see some clojurescript devtools messages in your browser console.
-Also the generated main file injects "Hello world" into the document body.
+Also, the generated core/main function injects "Hello world" into the document body.
 You can go to ``cljs/src/<app-name>/core.cljs`` and edit the text there.
 It should automagically recompile and run again in the browser!
 Yey!

 ## Notes

 ### Structure

-The generator sets up a ``cljs`` folder with the source, a main and a namespace dervied from the rails app name.
+The generator sets up a ``cljs`` folder with the source, a main and a namespace derived from the rails app name.

 ```
 ▾ cljs/